sumitsaraswat362/equity-aware-survival-analysis/manuscript/readme.md

+## Working Research Draft

-## This directory contains the full research manuscript associated with this project.
+This directory contains a working research draft prepared as part of an independent undergraduate research project.

-The manuscript describes:
+The document is intended to transparently document:
 - The equity-aware survival auditing framework
-- Subgroup failure analysis methodology
+- Subgroup-specific failure analysis methodology
-- Clinical risk interpretation
+- Statistical and clinical interpretation of results
-- Limitations and future directions
+- Known limitations and open research questions

-Status: In preparation for peer-reviewed journal submission.
+The draft has not been peer reviewed and is shared for reproducibility and methodological clarity.
+It is currently under revision prior to any formal journal submission.